crazyhottommy/ChIP-seq-analysis/README.md

 [Beta](http://cistrome.org/BETA/) from Shirley Liu's lab in Harvard.
 Tao Liu's previous lab.

-### heatmap, mata-plot
+### Heatmap, mata-plot
 [deeptools](https://github.com/fidelram/deepTools).It can do many others and have good documentation.
 It can also generate the heatmaps, but I personally use [ngs.plot](https://github.com/shenlab-sinai/ngsplot) which is esy to use. (developed in Mount Sinai).

 you can also draw heatmaps using R. just count (using either Homer or bedtools) the ChIP-seq reads in each bin and draw with heatmap.2 function.
 [here](http://crazyhottommy.blogspot.com/2013/08/how-to-make-heatmap-based-on-chip-seq.html) and [here](http://crazyhottommy.blogspot.com/2013/04/how-to-make-tss-plot-using-rna-seq-and.html).
 Those are my pretty old blog posts, I now have a much better idea on how to make those graphs from scratch.

 You can also use bioconductor [Genomation](http://www.bioconductor.org/packages/release/bioc/vignettes/genomation/inst/doc/GenomationManual-knitr.html).
-You can have more controls using it within R.
+It is very versatile.

 ### Allele-specific analysis